vmcf-konfmi/YOLOBee/README.md

 To run a training, a connection to the GPU is necessary because the CPU is not powerful enough.
 Indeed, the RAM of the system in Google Collab is 12,7 Giga Byte and is under the minimum resources for the training.
 This is why a GPU is necessary.
 While comparing the different models, we noticed a big time difference during the training, between the size of the model used and the size of the dataset.
 For training x, it is better to use two GPUs to ensure the end of the training and that it will not take too much time.

 To continue, we can observe the difference between the yolov5 and yolov8 models.
 The latest version of Ultralytics is the Yolov8, which went out in 2023, while Yolov5 came out in 2020.
 Between the two versions, the results are practically the same, even if Yolov8 seems a little less efficient for the m and x models.
 But the results are still pretty good.
 Yolov8 is a larger neural network, so maybe the dataset is not big enough.
 It is supposed to be better but slower because of the size of the neural network.
+You can find more details in the Jupyter Notebooks contained in the YOLOv5 and YOLOv8 folders.

 After training the neural network, we wanted to observe the trajectory of the bees.
 Thanks to the detection, we could retrace the position of each bee in each frame.
 In the images below, we can see all the positions taken by the bees in the different videos located in the folder *videos*.